griptape-ai/griptape-trade-school/docs/200/compare-movies-workflow/01_setup.md

 1. Create your project folder.
 Example: `griptape-compare-movies-workflow`
 2. Set up your virtual environment
-3. Ensure you `pip install griptape griptape-tools python-dotenv`
+3. Ensure you `pip install griptape python-dotenv`
 4. Create a `.env` file with your `OPENAI_API_KEY`
 5. Create your `app.py` file with the following code: